Volunteers in Medicine

-The Columbia County Volunteers in Medicine (hereafter called CCVIM) is part of the Volunteers in Medicine Alliance, a national nonprofit dedicated to building a network of sustainable, free, primary health care clinics for the working uninsured in local communities, especially those in rural areas like Columbia County and the surrounding counties served by CCVIM.
+The Columbia County Volunteers in Medicine Clinic, Inc. (CCVIM) is part of the Volunteers in Medicine Alliance, a national nonprofit dedicated to supporting local communities in the building of a network of sustainable, free, primary health care clinics for the working uninsured.

 The need for a clinic like CCVIM began in 2004 with our founder, Bette Grey’s personal experience of needing critical care and having no insurance.
 Wanting to prevent others from being in the same situation, she began three years of meetings and planning to make CCVIM a reality.